julioarhernandez/purevanity/src/_includes/service-pages/radiesse-bbl.md

 <p class="services-details-two__text-2">
-   Radiesse Brazilian Butt Lift is a non-surgical treatment designed to enhance the shape and volume of your buttocks.
+   Radiesse® Brazilian Butt Lift is a non-surgical treatment designed to enhance the shape and volume of your buttocks.
 Using Radiesse, a long-lasting dermal filler, this procedure provides immediate lift and contour while stimulating natural collagen production, resulting in a fuller, more sculpted appearance.
 It's ideal for individuals looking to enhance their curves without the need for invasive surgery.
 </p>
 <p class="services-details-two__text-2">
    The treatment is popular among those seeking a natural-looking enhancement to improve their body contours and boost confidence.
 Whether you’re looking to add subtle volume or achieve a more defined shape, Radiesse offers a solution with minimal downtime and lasting results.